 Virginia's public records framework is the Virginia Freedom of Information Act (FOIA), codified at Code of Virginia § 2.2-3700 et seq.
 The Act requires public bodies to respond to requests within five working days.
 Virginia FOIA applies to state and local government bodies, the legislature, and state courts in their administrative capacity — court case records are governed by court rules, not FOIA.

 Key exemptions relevant to people searches include: personnel records under § 2.2-3705.1; law enforcement investigatory records under § 2.2-3706; and court records specifically governed by the Rules of the Supreme Court of Virginia.
-Virginia's court records are accessed through OCIS (General District Court), the Circuit Court's case management system for each jurisdiction, and the Virginia Courts' e-filing system — not through a FOIA request to a court clerk.
+Virginia's court records are accessed through OCIS (General District Court) and the Circuit Court's case management system for each jurisdiction — not through a FOIA request to a court clerk.

 Circuit Court access — select your jurisdiction

 Virginia's Circuit Court records do not have a unified statewide portal.
 To search Circuit Court records, the specific county or independent city must be selected from the Virginia Courts website dropdown.
 Most Circuit Courts provide online case access through the Virginia Case Information system for that jurisdiction.
-Some jurisdictions — notably Fairfax County and Alexandria — use systems with additional features not available in smaller jurisdictions.
 For felony records or major civil matters predating online access, direct contact with the Circuit Court clerk is required.

 Official public record sources in Virginia